Dihelie/Dihelie/README.md

 ### 👩‍💻 About Me

 - 🎓 I'm a **BSc (Hons) Software Engineering** graduate from the **University of Plymouth (UK)** 🇬🇧, through NSBM Green University 🇱🇰
-- 💡 I'm driven by **curiosity**, **creativity**, and a love for building systems that solve real-world problems
+- 💡 I'm driven by **curiosity**, **creativity**, and a passion for building systems that solve real-world problems
-- 🤖 Currently deepening my knowledge in **Artificial Intelligence** and working on projects that challenge my boundaries
+- 🤖 Currently deepening my knowledge in **Artificial Intelligence & Science** and working on projects that challenge my boundaries
-- 🌱 Exploring opportunities for a **Master’s in AI or Software Engineering** abroad
+- 🌱 Exploring opportunities for **Master’s**
 - 🧠 An **introvert + independent learner** who believes that quiet focus can build great things
-- 🎯 Long-term goal: To create technologies with a **positive social impact**
+- 🎯 Long-term goal: change

 ---